• Skip to primary navigation

 Our next meeting is the last one before our end of year picnic, and it's shortened because Grace has her piano recital right before.
 Grace asked me if the girls could maybe do a scavenger hunt for their meeting which was fine with me.

-I'm pretty sure Grace wanted me to create a scavenger hunt like the Easter basket scavenger hunts I've created - a series of rhyming clues that lead to a prize at the end - but I didn't want to spend money on a prize, and those are really difficult and time consuming to create while only taking a few minutes to complete.
-Our meeting this time is an hour, and I wanted to make the scavenger hunt take up most of the time.
+I'm pretty sure Grace wanted me to create a scavenger hunt like the Easter basket scavenger hunts I've created - a series of rhyming clues and riddles that lead to a prize at the end - but I didn't want to spend money on a prize, and those are really difficult and time consuming to create while only taking a few minutes to complete.
+Our meeting this time is an hour, and I wanted to make the picture scavenger hunt take up most of the time.

 How to Set Up the Photo Scavenger Hunt